Ate Glow: Early life

-Glow was born Rene Boy Facunla on March 10, 1981.
-She was the third youngest among four children of the Facunla family.
-Presenting as gay (bakla) earlier in her life, Glow says that there was never any problem for her parents, including her police officer father, regarding her gender identity.
-She began to learn about her gender identity when she was three or four years old realizing that she isn't a straight male.
+Glow was born on March 10, 1981.
+She was the third among the four children of the Facunla family.
+Presenting as gay (bakla) earlier in her life, Glow says that there was never any problem for her parents, including her police officer father, regarding her gender expression.
+She began to learn about sexual orientation and her gender expression when she was three or four years old realizing that she is not a straight male.
 She was said by her father to be feminine but Glow has stated that she wasn't the "typical gay" during her childhood who likes to play Barbie dolls and prefers tumbang preso and luksong baka which she describes as games for boys.

 Glow was an honor student and joined extra-curricular activities during her elementary and high school years.
 She described herself as a flamboyant and talkative person who was involved in extracurricular school activities which involves teaching dance, singing and play-acting.
 She attended the University of the Philippines where she graduated from college.